darkboldman/oncosolution-v2/src/content/blog/led-lights-for-factories.md

 isDraft: false
 ---

-# Why LED Lighting is the Smart Choice for Factory Settings

 Modern factories require more than just lighting—they need **smart, durable, and cost-effective illumination** that supports productivity, safety, and operational efficiency.
 At **Onco Solutions**, we specialize in designing and deploying advanced LED lighting systems tailored to industrial and factory environments across **Sri Lanka**.